vmmelo/csgodedicatedserver/README.md

 # Configuration
 - Create the ```.env``` file, based on the ```.env.example``` file.
 - Put your app token (generated in [Steam dev website](https://steamcommunity.com/dev/managegameservers)), in SRCDS_TOKEN .env variable
-- You may need to free the port (configured in SRCDS_PORT env) in your router.
+- You may need to portfoward (configured in SRCDS_PORT env) in your router and system.

 # Usage
 - After the initial setup, you just need to run ```docker-compose up```